 How strong are your people skills?
 Do they come easily to you or do you get dinged on interpersonal skills in performance reviews?

-A new CCL guidebook, Interpersonal Savvy: Building and Maintaining Solid Working Relationships, offers a practical approach for improving how others view you and experience your people skills.
+Our guidebook, Interpersonal Savvy: Building and Maintaining Solid Working Relationships, offers a practical approach for improving how others view you and experience your people skills.
 Rather than digging deep into your emotions or personality, it focuses on behaviors that make a difference.

 Set a goal.
 Figure out what — specifically — you’d like to improve.
 Maybe you know you interrupt or override others in meetings, sending the message that you don’t listen.
 Or you’d like direct reports to know they can trust you or that you are willing to share responsibility.
 If you’re not sure where to start, ask yourself: How do I want others to perceive me?
 What qualities would I like others to see in me?
 Do I have a reputation to overcome?
 Ask a trusted colleague to help you see the positive ways and the negative ways others perceive you.

 Focus on behaviors that will help you meet your interpersonal improvement goal.
 What can you do to change perceptions?
-For example, to promote trustworthiness you should guard information that was given to you in confidence.
+For example, to promote trustworthiness, you should guard information that was given to you in confidence.
 You could also find sincere ways to talk positively about others — both to them and to others.
 Trust others — share your own experiences and feelings.

 Enlist help.
-Find one or more sources of support for your efforts — people to help you clarify what you are doing, encourage you and point out when they see improvement (and when they don’t.)
+Find one or more sources of support for your efforts — people to help you clarify what you are doing, encourage you, and point out when they see improvement (and when they don’t.)